cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ### Desired Properties

 - Permissionless: An interchain account may be created by any actor without the approval of a third party (e.g. chain governance).
 Note: Individual implementations may implement their own permissioning scheme, however the protocol must not require permissioning from a trusted party to be secure.
-- Fault tolerance: A controller chain must not be able to control accounts registered by other controller chains.
+- Fault isolation: A controller chain must not be able to control accounts registered by other controller chains.
 For example, in the case of a fork attack on a controller chain, only the interchain accounts registered by the forked chain will be vulnerable.
 - The ordering of transactions sent to an interchain account on a host chain must be maintained.
 Transactions should be executed by an interchain account in the order in which they are sent by the controller chain.
 - If a channel closes, the controller chain must be able to regain access to registered interchain accounts by simply opening a new channel.
 - Each interchain account is owned by a single account on the controller chain.
 Only the owner account on the controller chain is authorized to control the interchain account.
 The controller chain is responsible for enforcing this logic.